eficode-academy/rf-advanced-web-katas/README.md

 - A working browser + driver combination (e.g. Chrome and [chromedriver](https://chromedriver.chromium.org/downloads) or Firefox and [geckodriver](https://github.com/mozilla/geckodriver/releases/))

-For Browser you need Python 3.7 or newer
+For Browser library, you need Python 3.7 or newer

 - See detailed installation instructions for Browser from the [official installation instructions](https://github.com/MarketSquare/robotframework-browser#installation-instructions)